apapad0/Task1/README.md

 **Note 1:**  All tests were written to return 'PASS' when the test *fails successfully*.

-**Note 2:**  Test1 had a different reaction when tested manually and concidernig the manual test as the correct one test1 should fail.
+**Note 2:**  Test1 had a different reaction when tested manually and concidering the manual test as the correct one test1 should fail.